-- 14.5.5 Diagram 14B-8 shows the extent of fishing activity (recorded as landed weight in tonnes) by fishing method in the ICES rectangle 38E8 for the most recent five-year period (2013 to 2017).
-The fishing methods identified as being used are:

-- beam trawling;

-- demersal otter trawling and seine netting;

-- scallop dredging;

-- drift and fixed netting;

-- gear using hooks; and

-- potting and trapping.

-- 14.5.6 The MMO statistics showed that demersal otter trawling and seine netting were the most prevalent fishing methods operating in the ICES rectangle 38E8.
+38E8.
 From 2013 to 2017 a total of 4,369 tonnes of fish and shellfish were landed using these methods.
 Nephrops and whiting were the most targeted species, with an average landed weight of 377 tonnes and 265 tonnes, respectively.
 Cod, plaice, haddock and lemon sole also represented an important component of total landings by otter trawling and seine netting, representing a combined average weight of 122 tonnes.

-- 14.5.7 The second most common fishing method used within the ICES rectangle 38E8 is potting and trapping with a total landed weight of 1,219 tonnes reported from 2013 to 2017.
+- 14.5.10 The second most common fishing method used within the ICES rectangle 38E8 is potting and trapping with a total landed weight of 1,219 tonnes reported from 2013 to 2017.
 This method is predominately used to target lobsters and edible crabs, with an average weight of 87 tonnes and 136 tonnes landed between 2013 and 2017, respectively.
-In addition, but to a lesser extent, velvet swimming crab, nephrops and cod contributed to the total landed weight reported for potting and trapping.

-- 14.5.8 Beam trawling, scallop dredging, drift and fixed netting, and gear using hooks, only represented a combined total of 2% of landed weight (tonnes) reported in the MMO statistics for the ICES rectangle 38E8 (2013 2017).
+In addition, but to a lesser extent, velvet swimming crab, nephrops and cod contributed to the total landed weight reported for potting and trapping. - 14.5.11 Beam trawling, scallop dredging, drift and fixed netting, and gear using hooks, only represented a combined total of 2% of landed weight (tonnes) reported in the MMO statistics for the ICES rectangle 38E8 (2013 2017).
 Scallops comprised 88% of the total landed weight recorded for the scallop dredging fishing method, whilst mackerel dominated the reported fish catch for vessels utilising gear using hooks, representing 97% of the total landed weight.
-The fish and shellfish species typically targeted by drift and fixed netting were whiting and cod.

-- 14.5.9 Diagram 14B-9 shows the annual variation in the fish and shellfish species landed weights (tonnes) from reported landings data in the ICES rectangle 38E8.
-In general, the total landed weights per year have remained similar, with a slight overall decline in 2017.

-The species composition of the total landed weights across years was dominated by nephrops, with an average of 383 tonnes (2013 - 2017).
+The fish and shellfish species typically targeted by drift and fixed netting were whiting and cod. - 14.5.12 Figure 14B-13 shows the annual variation in the fish and shellfish species landed weights (tonnes) from reported landings data in the ICES rectangle 38E8.
+In general, the total landed weights per year have remained similar, with a slight overall decline in 2017. - 14.5.13 The species composition of the total landed weights across years was dominated by nephrops, with an average of 383 tonnes (2013 2017).
 This is with the exception of 2015, where whiting represented the highest total landed weight.
 In general, abundances were similar between years with only small variations for each species.
 Nephrops, whiting and edible crabs always represented the top three landed weights.